lassik/emacs-format-all-the-code/README.md

 However, the main thing you probably want to set is `format-all-formatters`.
-That variable is buffer-local, and can be made project-local by setting it in a `.dir-locals.el` file for the project.
+That variable is buffer-local, and can be made project-local by setting it in a `.dir-locals.el` file in a project's directory.
+That file can be committed to version control to share it with the whole project.

+To enable format on save for most programming language buffers:
+`(add-hook 'prog-mode-hook 'format-all-mode)`.

+The command `format-all-ensure-formatter` will ensure that a default formatter is selected in case you don't have one set; you can customize the default formatter for each language.
+To ensure a formatter is set whenever you enable `format-all-mode`, you can use:
+`(add-hook 'format-all-mode-hook 'format-all-ensure-formatter)`.

 Additionally, many of the external formatters support configuration files in the source code directory to control their formatting.
 Please